ARtronClassicStudio/ARSupportChecker/README.md

 # ARSupportChecker
-the package checks for the availability of AP services on the phone.
+the package checks for the availability of AR services on the phone.

 # Installation:
 Copy